sphilazar/dsi-notes/pair.md

 ### Cost/Benefit and Profit Curve Example

-Before we start coding, let's make sure we understand how to calculate the points on a profit curve from a cost-benefit matrix.
+Before we start coding, let's make sure we understand how to calculate the points on a profit curve from the cost-benefit matrix above.
 Take this really simple example of what the true labels are and the predicted probabilities.

 Say we ran a model and got the following results: